 This follows two years of stalled growth, suggesting the corporate world is becoming better equipped to safeguard against cybercrime.
 The pace of spending has also accelerated, from $1.47 million to $2.05 million on average – and it seems this increased investment is buying expertise.

 The threat of cybercrime is by no means diminished, however – large firms are still finding themselves in the firing line, with more than half of enterprise-scale organisations reporting at least one cyber incident.

 One in six of those attacked were held to ransom, with costly consequences.
 The highest loss involving ransomware topped $50 million for one unlucky organisation.

-The report sheds light on variations as well as trends.
+The report sheds light on the differences as well as the trends.
 Some of the largest losses were seen in the UK market, including one UK financial services firm which was hit by total losses of $87.9 million.
 The largest loss from a single cyber event also fell on UK soil, costing the professional services company in question a cool $15.8 million.

 There are also important differences within the UK market, as our interactive table reveals.